princenyeche/jiraone/docs/report.rst

     if __name__ == '__main__':
         # the output of the file would be absolute to the directory
         # where this python file is being executed from
         # displayName of a user, to output multiple users separate by a comman
         # name = "Prince Nyeche,Prince,John Doe"
         name = "Prince Nyeche"
         USER.mention_user(name)

-.. _project-api:

 PROJECT API
 -------------